 Llama 3 8B | 7.9 | 9.4 | 9.7 |

-Note that groupsize less than 128 was not enabled, since such a model was still too large.
+Note that groupsize less than 128 was not enabled in this example, since the model was still too large.
 This is because current efforts have focused on enabling FP32, and support for FP16 is under way.

 What this implies for model size is: